AasthaPJoshi/Dual-Mode-Conversational-AI-Assistant/README.md

 ## Overview

-This project was built to explore the practical integration of locally-run large language models with a retrieval layer over external documents — entirely without cloud APIs or data leaving the machine.
+This project was built to explore the practical integration of locally-run large language models with a retrieval layer over external documents, with no cloud APIs or data leaving the machine.

 The system operates in two distinct modes:

-- **Regular Mode** — A context-aware conversational assistant powered by a local Ollama model (Mistral or Gemma), tuned for domain-specific Q&A.
+- **Regular Mode:** A context-aware conversational assistant powered by a local Ollama model (Mistral or Gemma), tuned for domain-specific Q&A.
-- **RAG Mode** — Users supply a URL pointing to a PDF or webpage.
+- **RAG Mode:** Users supply a URL pointing to a PDF or webpage.
 The system fetches, chunks, and retrieves the most relevant content, then grounds the LLM's response in that source material.

 A lightweight Flask server acts as a bridge between the terminal-based AI engine and a browser-based conversation viewer, updating in real time via polling.